 To secure the property, payment of the first month's rent is required.
 Some agencies refer to this as a "holding deposit", however this is not an accurate description, it is the initial rental payment and contributes to the overall rent amount due for the year.
 This must be paid when you sign up, and the property is not secured without it.
 This payment is not refundable, and should be paid into the main "rentals" account as detailed on the first page of your welcome letter documentation.

-Are gas and electricity bills included and if not how much will they cost?
+Are water, gas and electricity bills included and if not how much will they cost?

 A reasonable estimation of energy costs is around £15-£30 per person per month.
 However it could well work out to be lower if you're all efficiency conscious tenants.
 If you are profligate with your energy use then it could work out to be more.
 We have energy efficient boilers in all of our houses and have taken reasonable steps to improve energy conservation.
 Please see the Energy Performance rating for the property in question, as displayed on the house's information page on the website.
 Generally speaking, larger, older houses are more expensive to heat, newer flats are more efficient.
 Please note though that for the above reasons estimates given here are no guarantee.